Operators in C and C++

-C++ also contains the type conversion operators const_cast, static_cast, dynamic_cast, and reinterpret_cast.
-The formatting of these operators means that their precedence level is unimportant.

 Most of the operators available in C and C++ are also available in other C-family languages such as C#, D, Java, Perl, and PHP with the same precedence, associativity, and semantics.

-Table
+Many operators specified by a sequence of symbols are commonly referred to by a name that consists of the name of each symbol.
+For example, += and -= are often called "plus equal(s)" and "minus equal(s)", instead of the more verbose "assignment by addition" and "assignment by subtraction".

+Operators

-For the purposes of these tables, a, b, and c represent valid values (literals, values from variables, or return value), object names, or lvalues, as appropriate.
-R, S and T stand for any type(s), and K for a class type or enumerated type.
+In the following tables, lower case letters such as a and b represent literal values, object/variable names, or l-values, as appropriate.
+R, S and T stand for a data type, and K for a class or enumeration type.
+Some operators have alternative spellings using digraphs and trigraphs or operator synonyms.

-Arithmetic operators
+Arithmetic

-All arithmetic operators exist in C and C++ and can be overloaded in C++.
+C and C++ have the same arithmetic operators and all can be overloaded in C++.

-Comparison operators/relational operators
+Relational

-All comparison operators can be overloaded in C++.
+All relational (comparison) operators can be overloaded in C++.
+Since C++20, the inequality operator is automatically generated if operator== is defined and all four relational operators are automatically generated if operator<=> is defined.

-Logical operators
+Logical

-All logical operators exist in C and C++ and can be overloaded in C++, albeit the overloading of the logical AND and logical OR is discouraged, because as overloaded operators they behave as ordinary function calls, which means that both of their operands are evaluated, so they lose their well-used and expected short-circuit evaluation property.
+C and C++ have the same logical operators and all can be overloaded in C++.

+Note that overloading logical AND and OR is discouraged, because as overloaded operators they always evaluate both operands instead of providing the normal semantics of short-circuit evaluation.

-Bitwise operators
+Bitwise

-All bitwise operators exist in C and C++ and can be overloaded in C++.
+C and C++ have the same bitwise operators and all can be overloaded in C++.

-Assignment operators
+Assignment

-All assignment expressions exist in C and C++ and can be overloaded in C++.
+C and C++ have the same assignment operators and all can be overloaded in C++.

-For the given operators the semantic of the built-in combined assignment expression a ⊚= b is equivalent to a = a ⊚ b, except that a is evaluated only once.
+For the combination operators, a ⊚= b (where ⊚ represents an operation) is equivalent to a = a ⊚ b, except that a is evaluated only once.